GoogleCloudPlatform/ai-platform-samples/training/tensorflow/structured/base/README.md

 * [train-local.sh](scripts/train-local) This script train a model locally.
   It generates a Saved Model in local folder and verifies predictions locally.

-* [train-ai-platform.sh](scripts/train-ai-platform.sh) This script submits a training job to AI Platform.
+* [train-cloud.sh](scripts/train-cloud.sh) This script submits a training job to AI Platform.

 ## How to run

 Once the prerequisites are satisfied, you may:

-    0. Run `download-taxi.sh` located in datasets folder to download training and evaluation data.
     1. Run `train-local.sh` for local training.
-    2. Run `train-ai-platform.sh` for cloud training.
+    2. Run `train-cloud.sh` for cloud training.

 ### Versions